 It was interesting to see that the beam spread of the Aputure was actually wider than the Prolycht in the real world, despite the Hyper reflector having a tighter beam angle.
 I think the reason why is that the open-face beam angle on the Aputure is a lot wider and this helps when using reflectors.
 Yes, Aputure lists 93°, but from my testing, it appears wider than that.
 Because the Prolycht has a lot tighter open-face beam angle of 80° the Wide 55° Reflector isn’t doing as much.
 This is clearly evident if you place the Aputure’s Hyper reflector onto the Orion 675 FS.
 The Aputure’s output wasn’t as high if I used it with the Prolycht Reflector.
 I don’t actually think this is a big deal, because a good proportion of users of spotlights like these are not using them with their reflectors, and instead, are coupling them with a Fresnel or other lighting modifier.

 The Orion 675 FS also works well when used with bounce boards or the CRLS reflector system when you combine it with the Fresnel.
-Speaking of the Fresnel, let’s fund out how it performs in the real world.
+Speaking of the Fresnel, let’s find out how it performs in the real world.

 Fresnel Performance